gi-ev/LNI-proceedings/README.md

   That command is made for inclusion of papers of the old format.
   However, it is currently not maintained and may produce wrong output.

-Q: Some latex papers have two overlapping, slightly offset versions of the copyright icons on their first page in the proceedings.
+Q: Some latex papers have two overlapping, slightly offset versions of the copyright icons on their first page in the proceedings. <br />
 A: This seems to be a slight mismatch between the current LNI Latex template (v1.3) and the proceedings template.
 To fix this, you can surround the `\ccbynceu` on line 315 and 317 with `\phantom` like so: `\phantom{\ccbynceu}` and rebuild these papers.

 Q: I get `AttributeError: 'NoneType' object has no attribute 'group'` at `part_a = match_a.group(1)` when running `addAuthTiProduction.py` <br />